microsoft/AcademicContent/Workshop/2. Web Apps/Azure Web Apps HOL.md

     }
     ```

-The content listed in the Explorer panel for your project should now look like this:
+The files listed in the Explorer panel for your project should now look like this:

 ![Project content](Images/build-codefinalfolder.png)